Terrorism and the International Legal Order - With Special Reference to the UN, the EU and Cross-Border Aspects2002

-• All relevant arguments and instruments have been presented in an illustrative and accessible manner • Author has extensive experience with the United Nations, particularly in war zones and crisis areas (Middle East, Southern Sudan, Pakistan/Afghanistan to name but a few)
+- The author has extensive experience with the United Nations, particularly in war zones and crisis areas (the Middle East, Southern Sudan, Pakistan/Afghanistan to name but a few)